o11y-weekly/o11y-weekly.github.io/2023-11-23_Vector_in_action/README.md

 To convert log to metrics, the log should be structured and correctly parsed.
 Vector component [Vector Remapping Language](https://vector.dev/docs/reference/vrl/) is used to parse line to structured log.

-[VRL](https://vector.dev/docs/reference/vrl/) is a lightweight [rust](https://www.rust-lang.org/) which brings [safety](https://vector.dev/docs/reference/vrl/#safety) and true error handling to avoid runtime error when the error can be statically verifier during writing the parser.
+[VRL](https://vector.dev/docs/reference/vrl/) is a lightweight [rust](https://www.rust-lang.org/) which brings [safety](https://vector.dev/docs/reference/vrl/#safety) and true error handling to avoid runtime error when the error can be statically verified during writing the parser.

+It helps to easily maintain transformations.

 ### Vector Remapping Language (VRL)
+In this demo, the following VRL is used to parse the log line to a structured log.

+The following part has been introduced on the [previous post](../2023-11-16_Meet_Vector/README.md).

 ```vrl
 . |= parse_key_value!(.message, field_delimiter:"\t", accept_standalone_key:false)
 .timestamp = parse_timestamp!(.t, "%Y-%m-%dT%H:%M:%S%.f%:z")